girumala/DataVisualizations/README.md

-# Tableau-10-Training
-Tableau 10 - Desktop Associate Exam Preparation
+# Data Visualizations - Tableau-10

 # Goals
 	1. Develop the necessary material for the exam preparation